DevinHermanCode/RobloxAFKMacro/README.md

 2. Configure your AFK keys and interval loop timing
 3. README button in the UI for more information

+### Notice
+This app simulates KEY PRESSES ONLY, and is specifically for skill hotkeys

+i.e sword skills are tied to the z,x,c,v keys in game xyz, etc.

 ⚠️ Windows SmartScreen Warning

 Because this app is unsigned, you may see a red warning when opening it.